Experiencing Interruptions?

 TORNADO TASTES LIKE ALUMINUM STING

-In their new play TORNADO TASTES LIKE ALUMINUM STING, autistic playwright Harmon dot aut created a character much like themself: a nonbinary autistic cinephile named Chantal Buñuel.
+In their new play Tornado Tastes like Aluminum Sting, autistic playwright Harmon dot autcreated a character much like themself: a nonbinary autistic cinephile named Chantal Buñuel.
 The largely unknown middle-aged playwright who grew up in poverty was diagnosed with autism, Tourette's syndrome and synesthesia only five years ago.

-neurodivergent creators celebrating the first big success of a brilliant artist who called on their unique phenomenological sensory superpowers to create an electrifying theatrical experience.
+Tornado Tastes like Aluminum Sting is the work of a team of neurodivergent creators celebrating the first big success of a brilliant artist who called on their unique phenomenological sensory superpowers to create an electrifying theatrical experience.

 • Harmon dot aut